JustAzul/azul-helper/README.md

 * `str` desired string to do the magic

 ### isSteamID64(str)
-Checks if str is a SteamID64, by returning true or false
+Checks if str is a valid SteamID64, by returning true or false
 * `str` desired string to do the magic

 ### GetSteamID64FromURL(str)